Can LLMs Refuse Questions They Do Not Know? Measuring Knowledge-Aware Refusal in Factual Tasks: Discussion

 \section{Discussion}

 \textbf{Does prompting models to be more cautious mitigate miscalibration?} Our results show that prompting strategies have limited impact on knowledge-aware refusal capabilities.
 LLMs are notorious for overconfidence, answering all questions by default even when they lack knowledge.
-Instructing models to reduce confidence and refuse more questions might seem to help this problem, but our RI analysis reveals otherwise.
+Instructing models to refuse more questions might seem to help, but our RI analysis reveals otherwise.
 Table~\ref{tab:qwen25_simpleqa_prompt_strategies} shows that while increasing refusal rates improves the correct answer rate in answered questions (increasing C/A), RI remain stable and far from perfect.
-This means that, even when a model's refusal rate matches its error rate (eliminating systematic bias), a significant gap persists between actual refusal decisions and perfect refusal decisions.
-RI quantifies this gap independent of specific refusal rates, providing a stable measure across different prompting strategies.
+This means that, even when a model's refusal rate matches its error rate (eliminating systematic bias), a significant gap persists between actual and perfect refusal decisions.
+RI quantifies this gap independent of specific refusal rates, providing a stable measure across prompting strategies.